 Shaping our Future Hand-in-Hand with Our Neighbors

-The result is the Education Master Plan that will improve the student experience at Brentwood School’s East and West Campuses.
+The result is a 30-Year Education Master Plan that will improve the student experience at Brentwood School’s East and West Campuses.

 - General construction hours limited to between 8:00 a.m. and 4:00 p.m.
 In addition, the school has agreed in the EIR to limit hauling and heavy truck and equipment traffic to between 9:00 a.m. and 2:30 p.m.